 What should you expect?

-Our Iberian ham Tour is a private full day or half day tour experience, depending on what you want.
+Our acorn-fed Iberian ham Tour is a private full day or half day food tour experience, depending on what you want.
+It is an incredible food tour for foodies where you enjoy the whole process from the farm to the table.
 We can arrange the tour from Cadiz province or Seville.
-However, please take into account that the tour will be happening in the "Sierra de Aracena", Huelva at 10:00am.
+However, please take into account that this food tour will be happening in the "Sierra de Aracena", Huelva at 10:00am.

 The price will depend on what you want, we can arrange everything for you, private transportation and an accompanying guide.
-On the other hand we can just arrange the Iberian ham tour and give you all the details and you provide your own transportation.
+On the other hand we can just arrange the Iberian ham food tour and give you all the details.
 Tell us what you need and we will provide it for you.

-You will enjoy a tour visiting the Mediterranean forest and the museum to learn the traditional methods for curing meat products and then the current curing process.
-At the end we will have an extensive tasting of a wide variety of meats.
+You will enjoy this foodie tour visiting the Mediterranean forest and the museum to learn the traditional methods to cure Spanish meat products and then the current curing process.
+At the end we will have an extensive tasting of a wide variety of spanish cured meats.
 If you decide to do the full day tour we will head to the local caves where we will be astounded by the beauty and the size of it, a total of 2130 subterranean meters divided in three levels.
 You will visit 2 levels in a circular route of around 1km.

-What does the Iberian ham tour consist of:
+What does the Iberian ham food tour consist of:

-During the visit to the Mediterranean forest and the Iberian pig farm, you will enjoy learning about the local herbs, grasses and trees that make this forest unique, and what they were used for through our incredibly knowledgable local guide.
+During the visit to the Mediterranean forest and the Iberian pig farm in this food tour, you will enjoy learning about the local herbs, grasses and trees that make this forest unique, and what they were used for through our incredibly knowledgable local guide.
 We will see the pigs feeding and learn about the different breeds.
-We will be able to see and enter the traditional "huts" that the farmers used to use, learn about local culture and traditions.
-Our guide will explain the different D.O. of Iberian ham, the different labels and what these represent.
+We will be able to see traditional "huts" that the farmers used to use, learn about local culture and traditions.
+Our guide will explain the different D.O., colour labels, the Difference between acorn-fed Iberian ham and cebo Iberian ham.

-Next, we will head to the museum of traditions and we will see how chorizos and other hams were cured traditionally, and what spices we use to cure the meats, then head to the main building to see how we cure hams and other meat products as well as learn how to differentiate the different qualities of Iberian ham.
+Next, we will head to the museum of traditions and we will see how chorizos and other Spanish meats were cured traditionally, and what spices we use to cure meats, then head to the main building to see how we cure Iberian hams and other meat products as well as learn how to differentiate the different qualities of Iberian ham.

-Finally we will then enjoy an extensive tasting of different meat products, including different chorizos, cured Iberian loin, red label Iberian ham, all paired with local wine.
+Finally in this Iberian ham food tour we will then enjoy an extensive tasting of different acorn-fed Iberian meat products, including different chorizos, cured Iberian loin, red label Iberian ham, all paired with local wine.
 In case you are still hungry after such a feast, you can buy the meat here and they will cook it for you.

 If you are interested to visit the caves we will head there after the tasting.
-If you have further questions or want to book this tour, send us an email and we will help you with any queries you have at email@example.com .
+If you have further questions or want to book this tour, send us an email to email@example.com .

 What is Iberian ham?